davesnx/ocaml-box/README.md

     ╰─────────────────────────────────────────────────╯

 ```
-Render boxes in the terminal with OCaml / Reason.
+Render boxes in the terminal with OCaml or Reason.
 Port of https://github.com/sindresorhus/boxen.

 ## Features